VPVelthuizen/EmployeEasy/README.md

 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

-As the image illustrates, your schema should contain the following three tables:

-    department

-        id: SERIAL PRIMARY KEY

-        name: VARCHAR(30) UNIQUE NOT NULL to hold department name

-    role

-        id: SERIAL PRIMARY KEY

-        title: VARCHAR(30) UNIQUE NOT NULL to hold role title

-        salary: DECIMAL NOT NULL to hold role salary

-        department_id: INTEGER NOT NULL to hold reference to department role belongs to

-    employee

-        id: SERIAL PRIMARY KEY

-        first_name: VARCHAR(30) NOT NULL to hold employee first name

-        last_name: VARCHAR(30) NOT NULL to hold employee last name

-        role_id: INTEGER NOT NULL to hold reference to employee role

-        manager_id: INTEGER to hold reference to another employee that is the manager of the current employee (null if the employee has no manager)